HilaManor/CycleTransformer/README.md

 ## Repository Structure
 ```
 ├── code - the code for training the CycleTransformer model
-├── config - configurations for the CycleTransformer model
+└── config - configurations for the CycleTransformer model
-└── short_paper - short paper in ACL format describing the CycleTransformer model
 ```

 ## Usage Example